thetrime/trimeplay/README.md

 Airplay server for Roku.

-Very experimental at this stage.
+Somewhat experimental at this stage.
+Probably usable if you're willing to ignore a few problems

 Things that work:
-   * Viewing photos (although they don't appear to look very good.
-I think there's an off-by-one error in the transfer somewhere)
+   * Viewing photos
    * Changing the photo you are looking at
    * Stopping photo viewing
    * Viewing videos from the Video app.
 Only ones without DRM!